bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 ```

-_Note: change the version number of CellProfiler in the command above, if needed._
+_Note #1: change the version number of CellProfiler in the command above, if needed._
+_Note #2: an alternative installation instruction for CellProfiler could be found [here](https://github.com/CellProfiler/CellProfiler/wiki/Source-installation-%28OS-X-and-macOS%29){target=_blank}_

 #### Step 11 - Reboot.
 Reboot your system and you're done.